Baron of Stobo: History

 The Reformation radically changed this position, with the Crown seizing and then re-granting the barony to James Douglas, 4th Earl of Morton.
 Morton was one of the four Regents of Scotland during the minority of James VI and I. The Crown Charter of 1577 survives but Morton's possession of the barony itself was short-lived.
 He was executed in 1581 for his part in the murder of Henry Stuart, Lord Darnley, King Consort to Mary, Queen of Scots.

 The barony was re-granted in 1587 to Sir John Maitland, Lord Chancellor of Scotland, who in 1590 became 1st Lord Maitland of Thirlestane, in recognition of his role in arranging the marriage of James VI to Anne of Denmark.
 Maitland is generally considered the principal architect of Stuart rule during this period.

 Over the following century, ownership of the barony alternated between two competing sets of Stuart supporters: Maitland's descendants, the powerful Earls of Lauderdale, chiefs of Clan Maitland and hereditary bearers of the National Flag of Scotland and the Dukes of Lennox and Richmond, chiefs of the Clan Stewart of Darnley and favoured kinsmen of James I, Charles I and Charles II.
 It was also owned briefly in the early seventeenth century by a local reiver family, the Tweedies of Dreva.

 In the 1630s, the barony passed to the Murrays, a family of staunch Stuart supporters.
 In 1664, the family received a baronetcy from Charles II for their support of the Royalist cause and became known as the Murrays of Stanhope.
 In 1697, Stobo was erected into a free barony by Crown Charter.

 The Murrays were ruined by their support for the Jacobite cause, with Sir David Murray, 4th Baronet, forfeiting all his lands and being attainted for his role in the 1745 Rebellion.
 Murray died in exile at Leghorn in 1769.
 Lord Stobo's Lament, a traditional Scots air, commemorates this tragic episode in the history of the barony.

 Forfeiture

-In 1767, Stobo was purchased out of forfeiture for £40,000, as part of the Stanhope estate, by James Montgomery, Lord Advocate of Scotland.
+In 1767, Stobo was purchased out of forfeiture for £40,000, as part of the Stanhope estate, by James Montgomery, Lord Advocate.

 In 1767, Montgomery also acquired a substantial and highly lucrative interest in the colonisation of Canada's Prince Edward Island; an investment which funded his son, the 2nd baronet to build Stobo Castle between 1805 and 1811 in place of an earlier fortified tower house known as Hillhouse or Wester Stobo.
 Sir James had acquired a baronetcy in 1801, thereafter styling himself Sir James Montgomery of Stanhope.

 The barony of Stobo remained in the possession of the Graham-Montgomery family until 1905 and then, in the possession of the Earls of Dysart until 1972.